emekoi/utilz/stb/README.md

 <h1 align="center">stb</h1>

-a small wrapper for `stb_image` that integrates with zig's allocator interface.
+a small wrapper for `stb_image` that integrates with zig's allocator interface. sadly i was not able to get this to compile successfully without `libc`.

 ## example
 ```zig